Paul is a retired American expat living in Thailand. Besides being an English teacher and translator, Paul likes

 Before moving to Taiwan, we engaged the services of Century 21 which found a renter to sign a one-year lease on the house while we were away and to handle the property management.

 After spending a joyous productive year of study in Taiwan, we moved back into our home in August of 1985.
 One of our first projects was repainting the interior and exterior of the house.
-Since my income was still quite modest even with a part-time job, I did my own home maintenance and even changed by myself the oil in the car.
+Since my income was still quite modest even with a part-time job, I did my own home maintenance and even changed the oil in the car.

 Starting in 1986, we started taking an annual summer vacation outside of Maryland.
 During the period 1986-1988, our family made trips to Myrtle Beach in South Carolina, Norfolk, Virginia, and to Disney World in Central Florida.

 The one-week vacation at Myrtle Beach in 1986 also included day trips to Charleston and to Wilmington, North Carolina, where we toured the Battleship North Carolina.